 If you answered, “yes” to most of these, your child is likely developmentally capable of getting the potty process started.

 “Regardless of the method you use, your child is mostly going to dictate how quickly the potty training goes,” says Dr. Klemsz.
-“So your biggest job is to behave in a positive manner, and to not make the experience negative.”
+“So your biggest job is to behave in a positive manner, and not to make the experience negative.”
 That means you’ll want to give lots of positive reinforcement for successes, such as hugs, praise, and toy trinkets.
 “Make the act of being on the potty fun,” adds Dr. Klemsz.
 “I would always have my kids read on the potty, or I would read to them, because the more parents are involved and supportive, the better it is.”
 When accidents happen, keep your reactions neutral.
 You might say, “Oh well, we didn’t make it to the potty this time.
 We’ll keep trying!”
 Keep your cool so that you don’t turn your child off to the whole endeavor.

 Keep the course

 What if, despite your 3-year-old’s developmental readiness, she wants nothing to do with the potty?
-“Make diaper changes very business like,” says Dr. Klemsz.
+“Make diaper changes very business-like,” says Dr. Klemsz.
 Whereas previously, diaper changes may have been a chance to connect and cuddle, it’s time to transition your behavior around going to the bathroom.
 “Dump poop in the toilet to give your child a signal that that’s where pee and poop go,” adds Dr. Klemsz.
 And if you haven’t done so already, let your child into the bathroom with you so she associates the toilet (not diapers) with going to the bathroom.

 Work through fears